 Breathe and the character/sketch comedy show Operation Perfect Teaset .||We work to create new work for new audiences.
 Since 2007 we have been

-dedicated to new film, comedy and theatre-making, using creativity as a
+dedicated to new theatre-making and, in more recent years, film, using creativity as a

 means to raise awareness of mental health issues and to improve

-The catalyst for the professional work we produce is always the issues
+The catalyst for the professional work we produce is often the issues

 and ideas which are brought up by the people from our local community.